jonsagara/CSharpWebAppWithFSharpModel/README.md

 # .NET 7.0 RC2 breaks MVC build where a view references an F# model

 When I upgraded my project to .NET SDK `7.0.100-rc.2.22477.23`, my build started failing in `Release` mode.
-I only noticed this because my DevOps build started failing.
+I only noticed this because the build step of my DevOps pipeline started failing.

 ## Description of bug